John D. Bailey: Awards

 The St. Augustine Junior Chamber of Commerce presented Bailey with the Man of the Year Distinguished Service Award in 1956.

 The Spanish government awarded Bailey with the Order of Isabella the Catholic for his preservation work.

 In 1977, Bailey was awarded the Order of La Florida for distinguished service to the city, contributing to St. Augustine's cultural and historic preservation.
 He was the third person to receive the award.
 He also received the Gus Craig Award, an award introduced by the Salvation Army in 1998.

 Personal life and legacy

 John D. Bailey died in August 2018 at the age of 94.
-He was survived by wife Peggy, and his children Mark, John D. Jr, Cathy, Joanie, and Bruce.

 There is a John and Peggy Bailey Scholarship Fund at Flagler College to honor the couple.